YgLK/small-objects-detection-benchmark/notebooks_and_scripts/kaggle/3_3_1_yolov8-baseline.md

 Dataset has ~3,000 images (a small to moderate size).

-Identify the best size–performance trade-off.
+Identify the best size-performance trade-off.

 **Recommendation:** <br>
 Run the baseline for 5 epochs initially: